Septic Tank Pumping in Offerman, GA (ZIP Code 31556)

 Do I need a permit for septic work in Offerman?

 For routine pumping and maintenance, a permit is not required.
-However, for any repair to the tank or drainfield, or for a full system replacement or new installation, you absolutely must obtain a permit from the Pierce Board of Health before any work begins.
-This ensures the work meets all state and local environmental health codes.
+However, for any repairs to the tank or drainfield, or for a complete system replacement or new installation, you must obtain a permit from the Pierce Board of Health before any work begins.

 Can heavy rain delay pumping in Offerman?